 I set a timer on my phone for specific increments of time to take breaks.
 That allows me to go and check my phone (so I don’t feel anxious that I’ve missed anything huge) and walk around to stretch my legs.

-Feel free to cut yourself some slack on your first few days working from home and live in pajamas, but after that, it’s important that you set an expectation for yourself to get dressed.
+Feel free to cut yourself some slack on your first few days as a teacher working from home and live in pajamas.
+But after that, it’s important that you set an expectation for yourself to get dressed.

 I know that this can feel silly, but it’s much better for your mental health to continue your day as you would if you were leaving the house.
 Weekends can be pajama days, but on the weekdays continue the routine of getting dressed for a workday.